 Management depends on the severity of the disease and symptoms.
-Medications may be used to manage the function of the heart and the arrhythmias, commonly beta blockers or amiodarone.
-For patients who are identified to be high risk for sudden cardiac arrest, an (ICD) implantable cardio defibrillator may be necessary.
+Medications may be used to manage the function of the heart and the arrhythmias, commonly beta-blockers or amiodarone.
+For patients who are identified to be at high risk for sudden cardiac arrest, an (ICD) implantable cardio defibrillator may be necessary.
 Your cardiologist/electrophysiologist may recommend that you undergo electrophysiology study (EPS) with or without an ablation.
-A cardiac ablation is a procedure that may be recommended in attempt to provide a potential cure or minimize the frequency of an arrhythmia.
+A cardiac ablation is a procedure that may be recommended in an attempt to provide a potential cure or minimize the frequency of an arrhythmia.
 Heart transplantation is rare, but may be considered if standard medical treatment does not manage your symptoms and progressive heart failure is acquired.

 Avoidance of competitive strenuous sports is often recommended.
 All activities should first be discussed with your cardiologist and/or electrophysiologist prior to participating.